jomartin-999/spring-session-for-vmware-gemfire/documentation/spring_session_landing_page.md

     For version 1.1.0 and later:

     Starting in version 1.1.0, you will be required to "Bring Your Own GemFire," which will allow for improved flexibility with GemFire patch versions.
-In addition to the Spring Data for VMware GemFire dependency, you must add an explicit dependency on the desired version of GemFire.
+In addition to the Spring Session for VMware GemFire dependency, you must add an explicit dependency on the desired version of GemFire.
 The required dependencies will differ for clients and servers.

     For clients: